kudobuilder/kudo/docs/cli.md

   └── up-deploy-493146000 (created 4h56m12s ago)
 ```

-If you want to have a broader history to all plans applied to an instance:
+Run this command to retrieve the history of all plans applied to an instance:

 ```bash
 $ kubectl kudo plan history --instance=up